 Dodds-Parker made frequent interventions in Parliament, especially on European and foreign affairs, but was obviously frustrated in opposition as well as by Heath’s failure to properly recognise his talents any more than Macmillan had.
 He often railed furiously against the ‘Socialists’ in government.
 The 1966 General Election nevertheless saw Labour, again with no Liberal competition, reaching their highest ever share of the vote in Cheltenham with nearly 47% – only 2,615 votes from victory.

-Cheltenham’s early declaration in the 1970 General Election allowed a relieved Dodds-Parker to exuberantly predict a Tory victory on national TV.
+Cheltenham’s early declaration in the 1970 General Election allowed a relieved Dodds-Parker to exuberantly predict a surprise Tory victory on national TV.
 He was right but his own result was actually pretty poor.
 The Tory vote slipped again to just over 50%.
 His comfortable majority was largely thanks to Labour and the returning Liberals dividing the opposition vote.

 After Heath led the UK into the European Community on 1 January 1973, the keenly pro-European Dodds-Parker was delegated to become one of the first UK Members of the European Parliament, bizarrely reuniting him with former communist partisans and others from his war days.